Why use this platform? Why cancel certified emission reductions (CERs)?

 When a payment is completed, the platform will instruct the CDM registry to voluntarily cancel the corresponding amount of CERs.

-You will see reduced availability of CERs on your respective offer and your holding in the CDM registry will also be reduced for the same amount of CERs cancelled.
+You will see a reduced availability of CERs on your respective offer and your holding in the CDM registry will also be reduced for the same amount of CERs cancelled.

 How can I apply for a user account to offer CERs?